-To attain production of a high quality academic content, the editorial team of Plant Ecology and Evolution, the authors and the external reviewers are expected to adhere fully to the Peer Review Process policy, the journal's Publication Ethics standards, and the policy on Copyright and Access for the journal's content.
-Author do not have to pay any Fees to publish in the journal.
-Readers can access the online version of papers at no charge, and are welcome to support the journal by subscribing to the print version.
+To ensure the publication of high-quality academic content, the editorial team of Plant Ecology and Evolution, the authors, and the external reviewers are expected to fully adhere to the peer review process policy, the journal's publication ethics, and the policy on copyright and open access for the journal's content.
+The journal is diamond open access, meaning that authors do not have to pay any fees and that papers are open access.

-Plant Ecology and Evolution publishes three issues per year (one volume).
-The journal is published both online and as print version.
-Print versions are sent to 17 major institutional libraries.
-For a full list of these libraries, please contact the editorial office.
+Plant Ecology and Evolution publishes three issues per year in one volume.
+These are published both online and in print.
+For a list of the libraries that receive printed copies, please contact the editorial office.